Strong NIR emission following the long duration GRB 211211A: Dust heating as an alternative to a kilonova: Dust heating interpretation of the NIR emission of GRB211211A

 The evolution of the flux ratio $f_{\nu,\rm O}/f_{\nu,\rm X}$ during the break transition implies that the break is {\it chromatic}, while jet breaks are generally expected to be achromatic due to the relatively slow evolution of $\nu_c$ that is typically expected in afterglow models.
 However, such chromatic breaks are common. \citet{2008SwiftJetBreaks} analyze 60 GRBs with well sampled X-ray and optical afterglows with candidate jet breaks, finding that none are consistent with the simple achromatic jet-break predictions, and that the break times in the optical band are systematically longer, $\simeq3$~d, than those in the X-rays, $\simeq0.3$~d.

+The deviation of the GRB\,211211A optical afterglow flux from the prediction of a simple afterglow model assuming an a-chromatic break \citep[e.g. Fig.~2 of][]{2022lGRB-KN-Troja} is thus common in GRB afterglows, and does not unambiguously imply the presence of an additional source of radiation.
 Various explanations have been suggested to account for the observed chromatic breaks \citep[see, e.g.,][]{2006PanaitescuChromaticBreaks}.
 In general, it should be noted that afterglow models depend on a large number of free parameters (including jet energy $E$ and opening angle, CSM density $n$, post-shock energy fractions carried by electrons and magnetic fields, $\epsilon_e$ and $\epsilon_B$, electron spectral index $p$).
 Observations typically do not contain sufficient information for an accurate determination of these parameters, some of which (like $n$ and $\epsilon_B$) may vary by orders of magnitude.
 In the analysis of \citet{2022lGRB-KN-Rastinejad} of the afterglow of GRB 211211A, for example, the uncertainties in the inferred values of $E$, $n$ and $\epsilon_B$ are two, four, and three orders of magnitude, respectively.
 Moreover, afterglow models are based on simplifying assumptions regarding key underlying model components, including the (unknown) lateral and angular structure of the jet and of the CSM density distribution, and regarding possible time evolution of the micro-physical parameters ($\epsilon_e$, $\epsilon_B$, $p$), due to the evolving parameters (velocity, density) of the shock (it is typically assumed that these parameters are time independent).
 Deviations form this simplified description will lead to significant deviations from the model predictions.